-As of March 31, 2023, we had approximately \$29.9 million in operating bank accounts and money market funds, with working capital of approximately \$29.2 million.
-Our liquidity needs prior to the consummation of the Initial Public Offering had been satisfied through proceeds from the issuance of common stock in private placements.
-Subsequent to the consummation of the Initial Public Offering and the November 2021 Private Placement, our liquidity was and will continue to be satisfied through the net proceeds from the consummation of the Initial Public Offering and the November 2021 Private Placement.
-Based on the foregoing, management believes that we will have sufficient working capital to meet our needs through twelve months from the issuance date of the financial statements included in this Quarterly Report.
+As of September 30, 2023, we had approximately \$19.6 million in operating bank accounts and money market funds, with working capital of approximately \$18.7 million.
+We are dependent on obtaining additional working capital funding from the sale of equity and/or debt securities in order to continue to execute our development plans and continue operations.
+Subsequent to the consummation of the Initial Public Offering, our liquidity was and continues to be satisfied through the net proceeds from the Initial Public Offering, the private placement we consummated in November 2021 and the receipt of cash upon the prior exercise of our outstanding warrants.
+Based on the foregoing, management believes that we will have sufficient working capital to meet our needs through twelve months from the issuance date of the financial statements included in this quarterly report.